ChristianNikodemus/Movie-API/README.md

 ### View JSDoc Documentation

-To open the JSDoc documentation, simply navigate to folder called "index.html" at the first level of this project, then find the "index.html" file and open it within your internet browser.
+To open the JSDoc documentation, simply navigate to folder called "out" at the first level of this project, then find the "index.html" file and open it within your internet browser.

 ### Build JSDoc Documentation